3 Gulf Arab states pledge $2.5B to Jordan after protests

 The pledge from the GCC was to last five years.
 It expired last year and so far the six-member GCC has yet to offer any additional funding as the bloc remains split by a diplomatic crisis with Qatar.
 Jordan receives over $1 billion a year from the U.S., as well as aid from Europe and elsewhere.

-Jordan’s protests have seen its prime minister sacked.
+Jordan’s protests have led to the firing of its prime minister.
 While peaceful, the protests threaten the stability of a kingdom strained by hosting those who fled the wars in Iraq and Syria.
 Jordan also is one of only two Arab nations to have full diplomatic relations with Israel and plays an instrumental role in the region and in Israeli-Palestinian peace efforts.

 Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.